GIScience/socialmedia2traffic-api/README.md

 ```

 ## Contributing

 If you encounter problems or bugs, please open an [issue](https://github.com/GIScience/socialmedia2traffic-api/issues).
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Also please make sure to update tests as appropriate.

 ## Funding

-This project was funded by the German Federal Ministry of Transport and Digital Infrastructure (BMVI) in the context of the research initiative mFUND.
+This project was funded by the [German Federal Ministry for Digital and Transport (BMDV)](https://www.bmvi.de/EN/Home/home.html) in the context of the research initiative [mFUND](https://www.bmvi.de/EN/Topics/Digital-Matters/mFund/mFund.html).

+Project term: 02/2021 - 01/2021

 <p float="left">
 <img src="./img/bmdv.png" height=170 align="middle" />